holochain/holochain-rust/doc/architecture/decisions/0015-container-api.md

 consciously and with more coherence and visibility amongst our separate dev teams.

-We need a protocol for communication with a Holochain container and a specification of what upcoming containers have to implement, so that apps and UIs can be build against a standardised
+We need a protocol for communication with a Holochain container and a specification of what upcoming containers have to implement, so that apps and UIs can be build against a standardised interface.

 ## Decision